-Our Global Strategic Sourcing (GSS) and Global Supply Chain (GSC) teams co-ordinate commodity specific strategies and bring consistency to our Supplier Relationship Management processes with the goal of transitioning to a supply base that enable us to be responsive to our customers while reducing our inventories and meeting high ethical and technical standards.
+Our Procurement and Global Supply Chain (GSC) teams co-ordinate commodity specific strategies and bring consistency to our Supplier Relationship Management processes with the goal of transitioning to a supply base that enables us to be responsive to our customers while reducing our inventories and meeting high ethical and technical standards.

 Our supplier selection and approval procedures consider several criteria, including Environmental, Social and Governance (ESG) pre-requisites, financial stability, supply chain and logistics, quality assurance, technical capability, and self-driven continuous improvement.
 The ESG elements include questions on child labour, modern slavery, bribery and corruption, and discrimination.
 We require our suppliers to meet applicable legal requirements for Health, Safety and Environment.
 If appropriate, the selection process may involve a site visit.

 Our standard contract terms require our suppliers to adhere to our Supplier Code of Conduct.
 This makes clear that our suppliers, and anyone working on their behalf, must never use compulsory or forced labour, or any other form of slavery or servitude.
 It also sets out our expectation that they will work diligently to ensure that their own supply chains do not use such practices.
 Our Supplier Code of Conduct also requires our suppliers to meet minimum standards in relation to human rights, anti-bribery and corruption, employment practices, health and safety and the environment.
 Our suppliers are periodically asked to review and confirm compliance with the Code.

 In 2022, we updated our Supplier Code of Conduct and took this opportunity to provide more detailed information regarding our expectations of suppliers in relation to human rights.